open-policy-agent/opa-docker-authz/README.md

 # Docker Authorization Plugin

-This project is used to show how OPA can help policy enable an existing service.
+This project is used to show how OPA can help policy-enable an existing service.

-In this example, we policy enable the authorization functionality available in Docker 1.10 and later.
+In this example, we policy-enable the authorization functionality available in Docker 1.10 and later.

 ## Usage